 - Keep your dog on a leash and under control at all times.

 - Always clean up after your dog.
 Collect waste in a secure bag and dispose of it responsibly.
-Many parks don’t have rubbish bins, so bring your own bags and take them with you when you leave.
+Most parks and forests don’t have rubbish bins, so bring your own bags and take them with you when you leave.

 Guide, hearing and assistance dogs

-Certified guide, hearing and assistance dogs are allowed into national parks and camping areas.
-There's more information in our operational policy.
+Certified guide, hearing and assistance dogs are allowed into public areas of Queensland's parks and forests, including camping areas.
+Certified support dogs must wear an identifying coat or harness and the approved badge or tag.
+There's comprehensive information about this in our operational policy.

-Horseriding is allowed in some parks and forests.
-To find out where and other important information, read more about horseriding.
+Horseriding is allowed in some parks and forests, but not all.
+To find out where, and other important information, read more about horseriding.

 Helpful signs and symbols

 Signs and symbols indicate where pets are and aren’t allowed.
-Look for these standard symbols before taking your pet into a park.
+Look for these standard symbols before taking your pet into a park or forest.